Atom Smasher (DC Comics): Relationships with women

 Albert has had complicated relationships with women during his tenure on various super-hero teams.
 While on Infinity, Inc., he was shown to be clearly in love with teammate Fury, despite her engagement to his friend Silver Scarab.
 Many other characters make note of this, though none of them begrudge Al, and actually feel sorry for him because he will inevitably have his heart broken.
 Looking up to her even as children, he eventually proposes when Hector is killed and she is left pregnant, so that she will not be alone.
 She turns him down, saying that she prefers them to be friends.
-He also has a brief flirtation with the second Wildcat Yolanda Montez, but things never developed between them.
-During his time with the League, he dates Fire, but he discontinues the relationship because she is not Jewish — even though this did not stop his earlier or later crushes.
+He also has a brief flirtation with the second Wildcat (Yolanda Montez), but things never developed between them.
+During his time with the League, he dates Fire, but he discontinues the relationship because she is not Jewish—even though this did not stop his earlier or later crushes.

-His relationship with Stargirl is even more complex.
-While Stargirl has shown some romantic feelings for Atom Smasher in the past, there is never any reciprocation on his part.
-Later issues clearly establish Stargirl's true feelings, as various friends (such as Billy Batson (Captain Marvel) or her friend Mary) accuse her of liking Al, and she promises to wait for him upon his return from prison.
-When Al is killed temporarily by The Spectre, she reveals the depths of her feelings for him, weeping over his dead body.
-Albert finally acknowledges his own feelings when he rejoins the JSA to fight Black Adam, admitting that Billy Batson deserves her far more than Al himself does, in a regretful tone.
-Al's teammates realize the couple's mutual attraction once they start openly fawning over each other in public, and while Power Girl is supportive ("Go rescue your fair maiden"), the elder members force Al to turn Courtney down due to the age difference.
-This leaves Al melancholy, and Courtney runs off crying.
-Later issues of JSA: All-Stars reveal the two still love each other, but after Johnny Sorrow mimics Al to force a kiss from the young girl, they both recognize the need for "space".
-In Injustice: Gods Among Us, Year 5 Annual, (Injustice is outside of the regular DC universe continuity) he's revealed to be in a relationship with Giganta, but they both frequently argue and bicker, leading to them getting into huge fights.
-According to Green Lantern, they argue and bicker a lot, but they always end up making up.
-While cleaning up Metropolis, the 2 of them argue over a metal girder and start fighting, trashing half of the city.
+His relationship with Stargirl becomes increasingly complex over time.
+While she expresses romantic interest in Atom Smasher early on, he does not initially reciprocate.
+Later issues establish that Courtney has strong feelings for him, with friends such as Captain Marvel and Mary Marvel pointing it out, and Courtney promising to wait for his return from prison.
+When Al is killed temporarily by the Spectre, she grieves openly over his body, revealing the depth of her attachment.
+Upon rejoining the JSA during the fight against Black Adam, Al acknowledges his own feelings, admitting that Billy Batson is more deserving of Courtney's affection than he is.
+Their teammates recognize the mutual attraction when the two begin showing open affection in public.
+Power Girl is supportive, encouraging Al to "rescue [his] fair maiden," but senior JSA members instruct him to end the relationship due to their age difference.
+Al complies, leaving him despondent and prompting Courtney to run off in tears.
+However, the two remain emotionally connected, though their relationship becomes strained once again when Johnny Sorrow impersonates Al and deceives Courtney into a kiss.
+As a result, they mutually agree to take some space apart.

+Not long afterward, during a beach volleyball outing, Al is shown flirting with new team member Anna Fortune, teasingly asking if she is a time traveler.
+Their exchange is lighthearted, with Anna playfully referencing her age, claiming she was 26 when she left the past but would be 187 if aged naturally.
+Although she has attempted to move on emotionally, Courtney is shown visibly upset as she observes their interaction.